 Text to speech feedback

 - Show Touches - this feature briefly displays a small yellow dot to show when and where the screen has been touched.
 It is a great feature for use with electronic whiteboards so that everyone can see where the screen is touched.
-Now that I’ve seen it, I’d love to see this feature in more apps.
 Can be turned on or off.

 - Low Vision - Font type and size can be changed, along with the colours of the text, highlight text and background, to suit students with low vision.

 - Guided Access – Crick Software has designed Clicker Sentences to take advantage of Guided Access.
 For those of you unfamiliar with this built-in iPad feature (iOS 6 and above), it allows you to disable the home button and certain areas of the iPad screen, “locking” a child into an app.
 Clicker Sentences has control buttons placed in the same areas throughout the app, making it easy to disable functions such as printing or editing word banks.